Understanding FND – a rising concern in personal injury claims

 In recent years, we’ve seen a marked rise in clients presenting with Functional Neurological Disorder (FND) following trauma – particularly road traffic collisions, falls, or other work-related incidents where there may be no clear structural injury, but very real and life-altering symptoms.

-At Brian Barr Solicitors, we specialise in complex neurological cases.
+At Brian Barr Solicitors, we specialise in complex neurological cases, such as chronic pain claims.
 We are increasingly hearing from individuals who, after sustaining a trauma that was not their fault, begin experiencing symptoms like fatigue, limb weakness, tremors, non-epileptic seizures, or gait disturbances – only to be met with confusion, disbelief, or misdiagnosis.

 What is FND?